 The third member of the deadly troika that lays the videogame industry low is the home computer boom in full swing by 1984, fueled by lowering prices and a growing library of engaging new computer games.
 More than $2.3 billion worth of computer software is sold this year.
 The Apple II is well-established as a gaming platform in the early 80’s, and Atari themselves are in the computer game with their 400/800 8-bit line, but Commodore head Jack Tramiel’s kept promise of a line of under $300 computers creates an explosion of sales as people wonder why they should spend that much on the latest videogame when they can have a functional computer for the same price.
 The Commodore VIC-20 is the first colour computer to break the $300 price barrier, and at its prime hits 9000 units produced daily.
 Its successor, the 64, enjoys unmatched success with 22 million units sold.
 By 1984, Commodore is selling 300,000 computers a month, and there are 4 million Commodore computers in use around the world.
 Many people, including me, sell their current videogame system (in my case, the ColecoVision) and move to a computer, turning their backs to consoles for decades.
 Time magazine heralds the arrival of the computer as a popular consumer device by changing their annual Man of the Year award to Machine of the Year and giving it to The Computer, in a cover story dated Jan.
 3, 1983.

-After taking the reins at Atari, Morgan immediately shuts down the XL computer line, including scrapping the 1400XL and 1450XLD home computers previously announced at the 1983 summer CES in Chicago.
-He also ashcans plans for an adapter to allow Atari’s computers to run the popular CP/M operating system, as well as the 1600XL, a computer system compatible with MS-DOS.
+As CEO, Morgan announces his goal to reduce overhead to a quarter of what it was the previous year and slices through middle management by chopping another 250 people, and razes the R&D department with dismissals like R&D director Chris Crawford.
+Alan Kay, Atari’s vaunted chief scientist, amid cuts to his staff and a change of priorities to short term efforts over the long view of technology, leaves the company in April of 1984 for the more verdant pastures at Apple.
+Morgan also immediately shuts down the XL computer line, including scrapping the 1400XL and 1450XLD home computers previously announced at the 1983 summer CES in Chicago.
+Both were to feature built-in BASIC, modems and speech capability, and the “D” in the 1450XLD stood for the built-in double-sided double-density 5.25″ floppy drive.
+Morgan also ashcans plans for an adapter to allow Atari’s computers to run the popular CP/M operating system, as well as the 1600XL, a computer system compatible with MS-DOS.
 The successful 600XL and 800XL computers are eventually allowed to continue to roll off the assembly line, although with a price tag boost of $199 for the 600XL and $249 for the 800XL, which places them around $50 more than Commodore’s fast-selling VIC-20 and C64 lines.
 The pause in production of Atari’s computers also causes a 40% drop in supply of the popular 800XL over the critical 1983 Christmas season.
-On the game console front, Morgan postpones the imminent wide release of the 7800 ProSystem video game console, all in an effort to reassess and retool the company’s product lines.
-He is also bullish on the continued popularity of the 2600, although many market analysts peg the active user-base of the old campaigner as down to 50% by 1984.
-Its sequel, the 5200 SuperSystem, has failed to take such a super chunk of market share.
+Still, Alan Alda continues to shill Atari computer product, but the one aspect of the computer Alda will never talk about is the hardware under the hood: Morgan wants to sell the experience of actually doing things with the computer, and not the processing power it might have.
+According to Morgan, former cigarette salesperson: “The CPU is the least important element in the computer.”

-Amid the turmoil of Morgan’s taking of the reins and mass product line shufflings, Atari mother corporation Warner Communications has to deal with a hostile takeover bid by Australian newspaper mogul Rupert Murdoch.
+Amid the turmoil of Morgan’s taking of the reins and mass product line shufflings, Warner Communications has to deal with a hostile takeover bid by Australian newspaper mogul Rupert Murdoch.
 This is fended off by Warner with a partnership with Chris-Craft Industries.
-While getting in bed with a long-time American watercraft manufacturer might seem like a non-sequitur, Chris-Craft also owns several TV stations across the U.S. This would put Murdoch afoul of FCC regulations requiring that no company can have own both a regional TV station and newspaper outlet.
+While getting in bed with a long-time American watercraft manufacturer might seem like a non-sequitur, Chris-Craft also owns several TV stations across the U.S. This would put Murdoch afoul of FCC regulations requiring that no company can own both a regional TV station and newspaper outlet.

 As goes Atari in the great videogame shakeout of 1983-84, so goes the rest of the industry.
 Retail buyers and distributors, believing they are finally seeing the bubble burst after years of such predictions, run fleeing like rats abandoning a sinking ship.
 1982 sees Mattel stock shedding 40% of its value when it reports losses of 195 million dollars, with the company eventually losing a total of $361 million due to their electronics division.
 After discontinuing the Intellivision early in 1984 Mattel Electronics is sold for the paltry sum of $20 million.
 Coleco themselves are in hot water with a slide of nine points on the NYSE after the Atari announcement, eventually posting a loss of $258.6 million in 1984.
 This is mainly due to the tremendous flop made by their ADAM computer line.
 This and their ColecoVision line are dropped in 1985, and Coleco itself succumbs to Chapter 11 in 1988.